zephyrproject-rtos/zephyr/doc/collaboration/documentation/basic.rst

 * Avoid inserting any table or figure without having at least one direct cross-reference to it in the body text.

-Step-by-step Procedures
-***********************

-* Provide a sequence of numbered steps, starting with 1.
-Do not provide a paragraph of sentences.

-* Describe one action per step.

-* If the user needs to do the same thing for several procedures, refer to earlier steps rather than repeating them.

-* When steps and diagrams flow down a page side-by-side, put text on the left and diagrams on the right.

-* When steps include commands or code blocks, put the commands or code blocks after the step that includes them.

-* If directions can appear in only one place, either text or figure, put them in the text; don't hide directions in diagrams.

-* When a series of steps is supported by one figure, refer to the figure in the introductory text: "See Figure 15 and do the following:"

-* When a series of steps is supported by two or more figures, avoid referring to a range of figures.
-Rather, refer to a specific figure in the relevant step and show the figure immediately after the reference.
-Do not say: "See figures 15 through 22 and do the following:"

-You can find more details of the concepts listed here in the :ref:`detailed`.